yarisvt/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

     }
 ```

-### jsonMarshal
+### Escaping characters using `jsonMarshal`
+> Available starting from Gateway 2.4

-For v2.4 We have added the `jsonMarshal` helper to the body transform templates.
-You can apply `jsonMarshal` on a string in order to perform JSON style character escaping, and on complex objects to serialise them to a JSON string.
+Using `jsonMarshal` template helper you can perform JSON style character escaping, and for complex objects serialise them to a JSON string.

 Example: